JustificationFactory/JustificationFactory-Engine/README.md

 # Justification Factory - Engine
 Justification Factory engine is thye core of this framework.
-It modelize and expose features around justification semantics throught concept, operations and relationships.
+It modelizes and exposes features around justification semantics throught concept, operations and relationships.
 It is including :
 * Justification Diagrams meta-model
 * Justification services